bofeizhu/LeetCode-Swift/README.md

 ## Note

-- All the solutions have passed the judge on LeetCode.com
+- All the solutions have been accepted by the judge of LeetCode.com
 - Each playground comes with a suite of unit tests.